 By Ursula Wolfe-Rocca

-The racist riots of 1919 happened 100 years ago this summer.
 Confronting a national epidemic of white mob violence, 1919 was a time when Black people defended themselves, fought back, and demanded full citizenship in thousands of acts of courage and daring, small and large, individual and collective.
 Neither the defiance of Black communities in 1919 nor the racist violence to which it was a response was anomalous.
-1919 is a moment that reaches back to the Stono Rebellion, Nat Turner, and Robert Smalls, and forward to the Ferguson and Baltimore uprisings, Bree Newsome’s dramatic removal of the Confederate flag from the South Carolina statehouse, and the fierce backlash to Colin Kaepernick’s on-field protest.
+1919 is a moment that reaches back to the Stono Rebellion, Nat Turner, and Robert Smalls, and forward to the Black Lives Matter movement and the 2020 rebellion.
+The racist riots of 1919 are critical to understanding our past and our present.

 But pull a standard U.S. history textbook off the shelf and you’re unlikely to find more than a paragraph on the 1919 riots; what you do find downplays both racism and Black resistance, while distorting facts in a dangerous “both sides” framing.
 These textbooks render students stupid about white supremacy and bereft of examples from those who defied it.
 At this moment of revived racist backlash, today’s students — and all the rest of us — need to learn the lessons of 1919.